-Each Unitholder will be required to include in computing the Unitholder's income for a particular year the portion of the net income, and the taxable portion of net realized capital gains, of the Trust for the year distributed in cash and Units to the Unitholder (including any amounts distributed on the redemption of Units).
-Each year the Trust will advise each Unitholder of the share of the net income and taxable portion of net realized capital gains of the Trust distributed to that Unitholder.
+Each Unitholder will be required to include in computing the Unitholder's income for a particular year the portion of Taxable Income of the Trust for the year distributed in cash and Units to the Unitholder (including any amounts distributed on the redemption of Units).
+Each year the Trust will advise each Unitholder of the share of Taxable Income of the Trust distributed to that Unitholder.

-Any amount in excess of the net income and the taxable portion of net realized capital gains of the Trust that is distributed to a Unitholder in a year is not included in computing the Unitholder's income for the year.
+Any amount in excess of the Taxable Income of the Trust that is distributed to a Unitholder in a year is not included in computing the Unitholder's income for the year.
 Under the Tax Act, the Trust is permitted to deduct in computing its income for a taxation year an amount that is less than the amount of its distributions for the calendar year in which such taxation year ends.
 This will enable the Trust to utilize, in a taxation year, losses from prior years.
 The amount distributed to a Unitholder but not deducted by the Trust will not be included in the Unitholder's income.
 However, the payment of any such excess amount, other than as proceeds of disposition of a Unit or a part thereof, will reduce the adjusted cost base to the Unitholder of the Unitholder's Units except to the extent that such amount relates to the non-taxable portion of the net realized capital gains of the Trust distributed to the Unitholder.
 If the adjusted cost base of the Unit is reduced to a negative amount as a result of this reduction, the negative amount will be a capital gain to the Unitholder.
 The adjusted cost base of the Unit is then reset to nil.

-As the Trust will generate its income principally from interest on mortgages on U.S real estate, it is unlikely that the Trust will receive dividends or that it will realize capital gains (the Trust will treat gains or losses on currency conversions between Canadian and US dollars as being on income account).
-However, if the Trust receives income or capital gains, the Trust intends to make designations under the Tax Act so that taxable dividends received from taxable Canadian corporations, and net realized capital gains distributed to Unitholders will retain their character when distributed to Unitholders.
+As the Trust will generate its income principally from interest on mortgages on U.S. real estate, it is unlikely that the Trust will receive dividends or that it will realize capital gains (the Trust will treat gains or losses on currency conversions between Canadian and U.S. dollars as being on income account).
+However, if the Trust receives dividends or capital gains, the Trust intends to make designations under the Tax Act so that taxable dividends received from taxable Canadian corporations, and net realized capital gains distributed to Unitholders will retain their character when distributed to Unitholders.
 Distributed amounts that retain their character as taxable dividends on shares of taxable Canadian corporations will be subject to the normal gross-up and dividend tax credit rules in the Tax Act applicable to individuals.
 The Trust will carry out hedging transactions in respect of Investments denominated in currencies other than Canadian dollars which are intended to reduce gains or losses resulting from fluctuations in the value of foreign currencies relative to Canadian dollars.